 Ferdinand von Stockhammer's signature as witness of his sister-in-law Sophia von Stockhammer, on the occasion of her wedding on 29 May 1817 to Count Johann Heinrich von Auersperg (A-Wstm, Tom.
 10, fol.
 174)

-During the last years of their lives the Stockhammers resided at the house Stadt 411, "Zum Englischen Gruß" ("The Angelic Salutation", today Judenplatz 5).
+During the last years of their lives the Stockhammers resided in the house Stadt 411, "Zum Englischen Gruß" ("The Angelic Salutation", today Judenplatz 5).

 Ferdinand and Johanna von Stockhammer, registered on a conscription sheet of Stadt 411 from about 1840.
 The notes "Stw" (Stadt Wien) and "gestorben" (deceased) were added after 1842 (A-Wsa, Konskriptionsamt, Stadt 411/7r).

 Ferdinand von Stockhammer died of a stroke on 8 August 1845 during a summer stay in Baden bei Wien (Baden, St. Stephan, Tom 10, fol.
 256) and was buried three days later in the Stockhammer family crypt in Purkersdorf (Purkersdorf, Tom.
 6, fol.
 100).
 His wife had already died on 20 June 1842 (Maria Hietzing, Tom.
 3, fol.
 32).
-On 22 August 1845 the "Wiedner Kirchenmusik-Verein" took part in the celebration of a Requiem for Stockhammer at St. Charles's Church.
+On 22 August 1845 the "Wiedner Kirchenmusik-Verein" took part in the celebration of a Requiem for Stockhammer in the Karlskirche.

 Nestroy's Three Known Children